Chronic wounds

 Diabetes

 Typical signs of the advanced stages of diabetes are damage to the blood vessels and nerves in the feet.
 This is why people with diabetes often do not feel pain in their feet.
-As a result they may fail to notice minor injuries or pressure points caused by shoes that are too tight.
+As a result they can easily fail to notice minor injuries or pressure points caused by shoes that are too tight.
 Poor circulation also interferes with the supply of blood to the feet.
-This also increases the risk of chronic wounds.
+A “diabetic foot” increases the risk of chronic wounds.

 Immune deficiency